Energetic Causal Sets: Introduction

 Here we propose here a novel foundation for relativistic quantum theory in which operators play no role.
 We posit that at the fundamental level there is only causality, energy and momentum, while space-time is not part of the fundamental description of nature.
 Consequently, there are no operator algebras because there is nothing for the momentum and energy to fail to commute with.
 The part of quantum theory that we {\it do} need to postulate is the superposition principle, as well as the interpretation of the probability as square of complex amplitudes of individual processes.
 Space-time emerges only in the classical limit, as does the quantum theories of free and interacting relativistic particles moving in that space-time.

 In this paper, we are concerned with calculating the probabilities for total processes, in which a set of incoming particles, specified by their energy-momenta (below we will use momenta to refer to energy-momenta unless otherwise specified) and perhaps other quantum numbers, are converted to a set of outgoing particles with specified momenta.
-As in conventional quantum theory we assume (see precise formulation below) that these probabilities are the square of amplitudes.
+As in conventional quantum theory we assume (see the precise formulation below) that these probabilities are the square of amplitudes.
 These amplitudes are complex numbers, and we assume that the amplitude for the total processes is gotten by summing up amplitudes for elementary processes by means of which the transition may occur.
 Apart from that we assume no other ingredients of quantum theory: no space-time variables, hence no uncertainty relations or commutation relations and no Hilbert space of states.
 Indeed $\hbar$ is not mentioned in the formulation of the theory and arises only when and if space-time coordinates emerge at a classical level.
 Rather than being fundamental, $\hbar$ is an artifact of convention and appears only if we insist on measuring positions in units of length rather than in units of inverse momenta.

 The processes that we posit as fundamental have two kinds of structures.
 The first is causal structure: we assume an ontology of discrete events related by causal relations.
 Each process is a causal set which expresses a relational view of fundamental physics in which the identity of an event is defined by its causal relations to other events.
 This approach is in line with the causal set program~\cite{cs}, and see~\cite{cs2} for a review.
 However we propose an addition to the causal set: we do not stick to a purely relational description and ascribe to each event intrinsic energy and momenta.
 These are transmitted by the causal links and have conservation laws at each event.
-A causal set so decorated may be called an {\it energetic causal set.} Adding a quantity to an otherwise purely relational causal set may be motivated in three ways:
+A causal set so decorated may be called an {\it energetic causal set.} The theory we discuss here can be called {\it quantum energetic causal sets.}

+Adding an intrinsic quantity such as momenta to an otherwise purely relational causal set may be motivated in three ways:

 \begin{enumerate}

 \item{} It can be argued that the world cannot be purely defined by relationships.
 Relationships must relate something.
 If elements in a relational set don't have labels, or an associated quantity, there will be no way of specifying which events are related.
 The events that make up the world must have an intrinsic quantity that allows them to be related to each other.